 In 2015, 1,370 North Carolinians died due to unintentional poisoning.
 About half of these deaths are caused by prescription opioids, heroin, or cocaine.¹

-- About 70% of all calls about a poisoning exposure were managed at the site of the call, which is usually at home.
+- Close to 70% of all calls about a poisoning exposure were managed at the site of the call, which is usually at home.

-For more detailed North Carolina poisoning statistics, view the Carolinas Poison Center 2014/2015 Biennial Report.
+For more detailed North Carolina poisoning statistics, view the NC Poison Control 2014/2015 Biennial Report.

 Click below to see previous biennial reports: